This Major Encompasses Studies of Microbiology, Immunology and Virology

 Conversely, since the existing Bio Core beyond Bio 99 requires no set order in which the courses must be taken, and since M116L, M121, M122, M124A and the associated labs should be acceptable satellites for the Bio major, a student can move out of the major and into the Biological Sciences major at any time without penalty.

 We encourage Community College and other transfer students to apply for entrance into the Microbiology and Immunology major.
-Transfer students may not be admitted directly into the Microbiology and Immunology major, but instead will enter UCI as a Biological Sciences major and then change to the Microbiology and Immunology major once they have completed at least six of the required four-unit courses in Biological Sciences (minimum of two required in BioSci), Chemistry, Math and/or Physics (including labs and eligible electives) and earned a GPA of 3.0 or above in those courses.
+Transfer students may not be admitted directly into the Microbiology and Immunology major, but instead will enter UC Irvine as a Biological Sciences major and then change to the Microbiology and Immunology major once they have completed at least six of the required four-unit courses in Biological Sciences (minimum of two required in BioSci), Chemistry, Math and/or Physics (including labs and eligible electives) and earned a GPA of 3.0 or above in those courses.
 The basic principle is that to be eligible to transfer into this high level major, a student must demonstrate the ability to do B or better work in the field over an extended period of time.

 Specific Courses